ga-wdi-lessons/rails-routing/readme.md

 Q: How do we find out what routes our app handles requests for?
 ---

 Rails docs are awesome!
-Familiarize yourself with the command and the output.
+Familiarize yourself with the methods for listing a Rails application's routes:

 http://guides.rubyonrails.org/routing.html#inspecting-and-testing-routes